 PRICE & FURTHER INFORMATION

-The tour price, $2,600 per person, includes all meals taken with group (breakfast, lunch, dinner, snacks, and even ingredients that we will buy for the cooking session), transportation in a large and comfortable Mercedes van, mezcal class and tasting, cooking session led by Chef Iliana de la Vega, all activities and entrances to museums, and 7 days, 6 nights at a 5-star, beautiful colonial hotel downtown.
+The tour price, $2,700 per person, includes all meals taken with group (breakfast, lunch, dinner, snacks, and even ingredients that we will buy for the cooking session), transportation in a large and comfortable Mercedes van, mezcal class and tasting, cooking session led by Chef Iliana de la Vega, all activities and entrances to museums, and 7 days, 6 nights at a boutique hotel in downtown Oaxaca.
 The price does not include alcoholic beverages (apart from those included in tastings) or airfare.
-The tour would begin in Oaxaca, so each person must fly there on their own, but we are more than happy to provide help with booking flights.
-We would arrange for people to be picked up and dropped off at the airport.
+The tour begins in Oaxaca, so each person must fly there on their own, but we are more than happy to provide help with booking flights.
+We will arrange for people to be picked up and dropped off at the airport.

 Following is a tentative itinerary, to give you a better idea of what the trip looks like, but keep in mind that some things might change and others might move around: